 Corn oil and canola oil are both pleasant-tasting oils used in cooking, frying and in salad dressings and marinades.
 Corn oil is made from corn kernels, while canola oil — an abbreviated form of "Canadian ola (which means oil)" — is made from a traditionally bred variant of the rapeseed plant that eliminated an undesirable trait of rapeseed.

 Video of the Day

-Like all oils -- which are basically liquid fats -- corn oil and canola should be used in moderation due to their high calorie content.
+Like all oils — which are basically liquid fats — corn oil and canola should be used in moderation due to their high calorie content.
 Measuring oil into a spoon before adding it to a bowl or pan can help you control portion size more effectively than pouring it straight from the bottle.

 Essential Fatty Acids

-Corn oil and canola oil are both completely lacking in vitamins and minerals, with the exception of alpha-tocopherols, a form of vitamin E. Both corn and canola oil contain these cardio-protective, fat-soluble compounds; again, canola oil comes out ahead, with 2.44 milligrams of alpha-tocopherols per tablespoon.
+Corn oil and canola oil contain alpha-tocopherols, a form of vitamin E. Both corn and canola oil contain these cardio-protective, fat-soluble compounds; again, canola oil comes out ahead, with 2.4 milligrams of alpha-tocopherols per tablespoon.

-In a clinical study published in 2010 in "Lipids," researchers found that fatty acids in canola oil -- when used with chemotherapeutic drugs -- induced breast cancer cell death in vitro.
+In a clinical study published in 2010 in "Lipids," researchers found that fatty acids in canola oil — when used with chemotherapeutic drugs — induced breast cancer cell death in vitro.
 They also compared the chemo-protective effects of corn oil versus those of canola oil.

 When administered to live rats, canola oil reduced tumor volumes and raised survival rates more effectively than corn oil, leading researchers to conclude that canola oil may have inhibitory effects on breast cancer and should be studied further.

 Canola oil outshines corn oil when it comes to health.
 Canola oil contains heart healthy fats and has been shown to help lower LDL cholesterol and reduce the risk for heart disease.